Simulation Execution and Playback

 + Cartesian

-Further, if the device status is recorded, the data is output to “Devices” as follows:
+Furthermore, if device states are also recorded, that data is output to “Devices” as follows:

 + AISTSimulator-box1